In a busy work environment, Health & Safety inspections can easily be overlooked

 - visits from Health & Safety Executive or local authority inspectors – they have strong enforcement powers and can enter your premises without permission or notice

 Health & Safety Inspection Aims

 - look for workplace hazards or potential hazards – it’s important to identify them before they cause harm

 - find out whether staff have any problems in doing their jobs

 - look at how work is being done – are safe systems of work being followed?

 - ensure compliance with Health & Safety legislation

-Inspection also provides an opportunity to proactively demonstrate your commitment to achieving a safe and healthy workplace.
+A H & S inspection also provides an opportunity to prove your commitment to achieving a safe and healthy workplace.